 Signposting

-Additionally, many national charities offer free assistance to children and families affected by a parent's or loved one's drinking.
+There are also national charities offering free guidance for families, children, and anyone affected by a loved one’s drinking.

 • NHS services across the UK offer support for alcohol-related concerns.
 Each nation has its own dedicated resources.
 Here are the phone numbers for England, Wales, and Scotland: